 Project News

-Construction Kenya understands that these concerns were among key reasons as to why KeNHA opted to pursue alternatives for easing congestion on the busy road.
+Construction Kenya understands that these concerns were among the key reasons why KeNHA opted to pursue alternatives for easing congestion on the busy road.

 “The stretch around Uhuru Park will not have an overpass, so as not to cause visual intrusion.
 Motorists should have an unobstructed view of the surrounding greenery,” KeNHA development director David Muchilwa said on Wednesday.